 Exclusion Description 2.
 Routine foot care.
 Examples include nail trimming, cutting or debriding and the cutting or removal of corns and calluses.
 This exclusion does not apply to preventive foot care for Members with diabetes or systemic circulatory disease.
-6. Maternity Services 1.
-Delivery outside the Service Area after the 37th week of pregnancy, or after you have been told that you are at risk for early delivery.
-2. Planned home births.
-3. Routine pre-natal and post-partum care when you are traveling outside the Service Area.
-4. Services provided by a doula 7.
-Mental Health and Substand Educational services or testing, except services covered under the benefit for Early Intervention Services.
+6. Maternity Services Delivery outside the Service Area after the 37th week of pregnancy, or after you have been told that you are at risk for early delivery.
+Planned home births.
+Routine pre-natal and post-partum care when you are traveling outside the Service Area.
+Services provided by a doula 7.
+Mental Health and Substand ce Use Disorder Treatment Educational services or testing, except services covered under the benefit for Early Intervention Services.
 No benefits are provided (1) for educational services intended to enhance educational achievement or developmental functioning, (2) to resolve problems of school performance, (3) for driver alcohol education, or (4) for community reinforcement approach and assertive continuing care.
 Any of the following types of programs: programs in which the patient has a pre-defined duration of care without the Plan's ability to conduct concurrent determinations of continued medical necessity, programs that only provide meetings or activities not based on individualized treatment plans, programs that focus solely on interpersonal or other skills rather than directed toward symptom reduction and functional recovery related to specific mental health disorders, and tuition based programs that offer educational, vocational, recreational, or personal developmental activities.
 Sensory integrative praxis tests.
 Services for any condition with only a "Z Code" designation in the Diagnostic and Statistical Manual of Mental Disorders, which means that the condition is not attributable to a mental disorder.
-Mental health and substance use disorder treatment that is (1) provided to Members who are confined or committed to a jail, house of correction, prison, or custodial facility of the Department of Youth Service; or (2) provided by the Department of Mental Health.
-Services or supplies for the diagnosis or treatment of mental health and substance use disorder the means and substance use disorder the mean and bunctional provide guidement of the Plan, are any of the following: Not consistent with prevailing national standards of clinical practice for the treatment of such conditions.
-Not consistent with prevailing notional research demonstrating that the services or supplies will have a measurable and benef 0 Dhusiaal American vendor.
-8. Physical Appearance 1.
-Compatie Complete including structure devices to the table Cosmetic Services, including drugs, devices, treatments and procedures, except for (1) Cosmetic Services that are incidental to the correction of a Physical Functional Impairment, (2) restorative surgery to repair or restore appearance damaged by an accidental injury, (3) post-mastectomy care, and (4) gender affirming procedures and related services.
+Mental health and substance use disorder treatment that is (1) provided to Members who are confined or committed to a jail, house of correction, prison, or custodial facility of the Department of Youth Services; or (2) provided by the Department of Mental Health.
+Services or supplies for the diagnosis or treatment of mental health and substance use disorders that, in the reasonable judgment of the Plan, are any of the following: Not consistent with prevailing national standards of clinical practice for the treatment of such conditions.
+Not consistent with prevailing national standards of clinical health outcome.
+Typically do not result in outcomes demonstrably better than other ava 8.
+Physical Appearance 1.
+Cosmetic Services, including drugs, devices, treatments and procedures, except for (1) Cosmetic Services that are incidental to the correction of a Physical Functional Impairment, (2) restorative surgery to repair or restore appearance damaged by an accidental injury, (3) post-mastectomy care, and (4) gender affirming procedures and related services.